 - A 5% international banking fee is added at point of payment.

-- Additional things to budget for include: national park entry fees, flights, travel insurance (mandatory), vaccinations, criminal background check, spending money, public transportation and return to the airport when your program finishes.
+- Additional things to budget for include: water taxis, bus from airport to ferry (US$5) flights, travel insurance (mandatory), vaccinations, criminal background check, spending money, public transportation and return to the airport when your program finishes.

 - Program Fees for the Galapagos Islands program are non-refundable once inside 30 days of the program start date.
 Any changes or cancellations within 30 days of the program start date are subject to a US$500 late change/cancellation fee.

 Check what's required to visit the Galapagos Islands

 IVHQ follows best practice and industry-leading health and safety procedures, which are regularly reviewed and optimized as part of the B Corporation recertification.